asteriosk/convaudi/README.md

 ConvAudi
 ========
+convaudi is a handy tool to massively convert audio files of various formats into other formats.
+It is built on (and supports all formats supported by) [FFmpeg](http://ffmpeg.org/ "FFmpeg").

 Requirements
 -----
-The following gems are required for it to run: popen4, thread_storm, progressbar
+FFmpeg has to exist in your PATH.
+Also, the following gems have to be installed: popen4, thread_storm, progressbar.

 Usage
 -----
     $ ruby convaudi.rb [options]

     Available options: